-- The RXIF bit in the USR register will be set then RXR register has data available, at least one more character can be read. - When the contents of the shift register have been transferred to the RXR register and if the RIE bit is set, then an interrupt will be generated. - If during reception, a frame error, noise error, parity error or an overrun error has been detected, then the error flags can be set.
+- The RXIF bit in the USR register will be set when the RXR register has data available.
+There will be at most one more character available before an overrun error occurs. - When the contents of the shift register have been transferred to the RXR register and if the RIE bit is set, then an interrupt will be generated. - If during reception, a frame error, noise error, parity error or an overrun error has been detected, then the error flags can be set.